 Mr. Del Pino is a partner of Latham & Watkins and Co-chair of the Latin America Practice.
 Mr. Del Pino's practice focuses on cross-border acquisitions, financings, private equity transactions and restructurings.

 Mr. Del Pino has extensive experience representing clients in Latin America.
-In Chambers Global 2013, he is recognized as an expert in the areas of M&A, Banking and Projects.
-Mr. Del Pino was also recognized as a leading Corporate and M&A lawyer in the Latin American market in The Legal 500 Latin America 2012 and Chambers Global 2011 and was recognized by Latin Business Chronicle and Latinvex as one of the top attorneys for Latin American transactions.
+He has been recognized for several years as a leading practitioner in the areas of Corporate, M&A, Banking and Projects by The Legal 500, Chambers and IFLR.
+He has also been recognized by Latin Business Chronicle, The Legal 500 Latin America and Latinvex as one of the top attorneys for Latin American transactions.

-Mr. Del Pino has worked on numerous complex multi-national acquisitions and joint ventures involving Latin America and the US and regularly represents banks and borrowers in a variety of finance and restructuring transactions, including recent matters for Barclays Bank PLC, Citigroup and Goldman Sachs.
+Mr. Del Pino has worked on numerous complex multi-national acquisitions and joint ventures involving Latin America and the US and regularly represents banks and borrowers in a variety of finance and restructuring transactions, including recent matters for Citigroup and Goldman Sachs.

 In addition, Mr. Del Pino has substantial experience in transactions involving regulated industries and has represented more than half a dozen governments in Latin America and Africa in the privatization and concession of infrastructure assets.